Miltonly/Streets/Mcjannett Avenue

 How far is Mcjannett Avenue from Toronto?

-The drive to the Milton GO station takes about seven minutes, and the total trip to Union Station runs around 67 minutes.
-Driving to downtown Toronto takes roughly an hour.
+The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs just over an hour.
+Total commute time is around 67 minutes.

 What's the rental market like on Mcjannett Avenue?